Tuesday, December 8, 2020

 When I ride Betty we are invisible, so it was not a problem when, around 11pm, we arrived in town, galloping down the gentle slope of Price Canyon Road.

-At the pier, Betty leaped onto the sand and we trudged north up the beach for a mile or so, to the sea caves.
+At the pier I dismounted; we leaped onto the sand and trudged north up the beach a mile or so, to the sea caves.

 There were scattered stargazers and undefined people on the sand in the cave area.
 We walked to the far end, where the beach is blocked by rock, to a particularly dark and isolated cave, its entrance streaked with white (tuff, 20 million year old compressed volcanic ash).
 The tide was coming up towards its entrance.
 We stepped inside and light appeared, from flickering candles that lined the sand path.